KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/09-exile-wandering-hero.md

 - **The Transformation (◲ Deconstruction):**
   The exile undergoes **Deconstruction**—the dismantling of the **SS / SM** persona suited for the old order.
+  **Without the familiar social field to reinforce that persona**, it naturally begins to dissolve, revealing the deeper DS / DM structure beneath.
   This painful process serves as a **Recursion Gate (⧗)** through which a new, more authentic **DS / DM coherence** is forged.

 - **The Return or New Foundation (🞇 Return Compass):**